-3. Damages for erroneous or wrongful rescission.
-Subsection (d) authorizes a person injured by the erroneous or wrongful recording of a document of rescission to recover damages caused by the rescission, along with reasonable attorney's fees and court costs.
+3. Damages for wrongful rescission.
+Subsection (d) authorizes a person injured by the wrongful recording of a document of rescission to recover damages in the amount of the loss caused by the rescission, along with reasonable attorney's fees and court costs.
 The exercise of this remedy is subject to the normal rules of pleading and proof.